ReactPoland/React-Convention-Book/text/707_docker_aws_ec2.md

 ... we will do the same thing, but not locally but on the EC2 instance, 100% manually (for now, later we will do it 100% automatically with the AWS ECS).

+Before we will continue let's explain what is EC2?
+It's a scalable computing capacity located in the Amazon Web Services cloud.
+In EC2 you don't need to invest money upfront in buying any hardware.
+Everything you pay is for the time of using an EC2 instance/s.
+This allows you to deploy applications faster.
+Very quickly you can add new virtual servers (when there is bigger web-traffic demand).
+There are some mechanism to scale automatically the amount of EC2 instances with use of AWS CloudWatch.
+Amazon EC2 gives you ability to scale up or down to handle changed requirements (like spikes in popularity) - that feature reduces your need to forecast traffic (and saves you time and money).

+For now, we will use only one EC2 instance (later in the book more).